Video Projects

 "During difficult times, may singing together be our solace, provide joyful moments, and serve as a reminder we are not alone." -Elise Naccarato, Artistic Director Myriad Ensemble

-Audio editor - Erica Charles
+Audio editing by Erica Charles

-Videography - Elise Naccarato
+Videography filmed by Elise Naccarato

-Artwork - Emily Lightstone
+Artwork created by chorister Emily Lightstone

 In Her Image